 Mr. Marsden is an active volunteer in the community.
 He was a member of the Board of Directors of MitoCanada, a charity assisting Canadians with mitochondrial disease (2010 to 2014).
-Mr. Marsden also serves as duty counsel for pro bono Court shifts at the Provincial Court and Court of Queen's Bench of Alberta, and is a volunteer lawyer with Volunteer Lawyers Service.
+Mr. Marsden also serves as duty counsel for pro bono Court shifts at the Provincial Court and Court of Queen's Bench of Alberta, and is a volunteer lawyer with Volunteer Lawyer Service.
 In 2014, Mr. Marsden was the recipient of the National Pro Bono Distinguished Service Award, co-presented by the Law Society of Alberta and Canadian Bar Association - Alberta, where he was recognized for his outstanding contribution to the provision of pro bono legal services.
 He was recognized in the 2015 edition of

-D. Jean Munn, Q.C., B.A., LL.B.
+D. Jean Munn, Q.C.

-Jean Munn has been appointed for a term ending August 20, 2018.
+Jean Munn has been appointed for a term ending August 20, 2021.
 She received a Bachelor of Arts degree in 1983 and a Law degree in 1988, both from the University of Calgary.
 Ms. Munn was called to the Alberta Bar in 1989.

 Ms. Munn brings with her extensive experience in all facets of immigration and employment law.
-After graduating from law school, Jean set up her own practice in association with other lawyers, Fox Chittick Munn, where she practiced criminal law, family law, immigration law, employment law and labour arbitration.
+After graduating from law school, Jean set up her own practice in association with other lawyers, Fox Chittick Munn, where she practiced criminal law, family law, immigration law, employment law, and labour arbitration.
 Ms. Munn has been a Partner with the Calgary law firm Caron & Partners since 2003, and in 2008 became Managing Partner.
 She is fluent in Spanish and advises both employers and employees, including foreign workers and contractors.
-She also acts as legal counsel for a number of municipalities, corporations, non-profit agencies, boards and community organizations.
+She also acts as legal counsel for a number of municipalities, corporations, non-profit agencies, boards, and community organizations.

 Ms. Munn holds a Certificate in Arbitration from Alberta Arbitration and Mediation Society.
 She is the past Co-Chairperson for the Canadian Bar Association Alberta (Immigration Law - South).

 Some of Ms. Munn's academic appointments include sessional lecturer at the Faculty of Law, University of Calgary (2009 to 2014) and Immigration Practitioner Instructor at Bow Valley College (2005 to 2010 and 2014 to present).
 She was also a guest lecturer at Calgary Legal Guidance (1999 to 2013).
 Ms. Munn co-authored Canadian Encyclopedic Digest, Carswell, Citizenship and Immigration Law 2010.
-She is also the author of A Guide to Immigration Law for Non-Immigration Lawyers, Calgary Legal Guidance, 1999.
+She is also the author of A Guide to Immigration Law for Non-Immigration Lawyers, Calgary Legal guidance, 1999.

-Ms. Munn is active in the community, including volunteering at Calgary Legal Guidance as Legal Clinic Volunteer and Volunteer Trainer (1993 to present) and as an Board Member (2011 to present).
+Ms. Munn is active in the community, including volunteering at Calgary Legal Guidance as Legal Clinic Volunteer and Volunteer Trainer (1993 to present) and as a Board Member (2011 to present).
 She was awarded the Alan D. Hunter Award for Excellence in Volunteerism from Calgary Legal Guidance (1998 and 2009) and is also the recipient of the Queen Elizabeth II Diamond Jubilee Medal, recognizing outstanding and exemplary contributions to society.

-Karen Scott has been appointed for a term ending August 20, 2018.
+Karen Scott has been appointed for a term ending August 20, 2021.
 She received a Law degree (Distinction) in 2002 from the University of Alberta.
 Ms. Scott was called to the Alberta Bar in 2003.

-Ms. Scott has extensive knowledge of human rights, employment and administrative law.
+Ms. Scott has extensive knowledge of human rights, employment, and administrative law.
 After graduating from law school, she clerked at the Alberta Court of Queen's Bench and Alberta Court of Appeal prior to entering private practice.
-She has been a Partner with the Edmonton law firm Seveny Scott since 2008, where she practices almost exclusively in the field of labour and employment advising and representing employees, employers and unions on human rights and accommodation issues.
+She has been a Partner with the Edmonton law firm Seveny Scott since 2008, where she practices almost exclusively in the field of labour and employment advising and representing employees, employers, and unions on human rights and accommodation issues.
 Ms. Scott also maintains a civil litigation practice related to her labour and employment practice.

 Ms. Scott holds certificates in Interest Based Negotiation and Interpersonal Conflict Resolution from the Alberta Arbitration and Mediation Society.